top of page

 [Pate Records; 2002]

-Much in the same way Andrew W.K. replaced hair metal’s slavering misogyny with zen koans about partying, .sPout. axe nu-metal’s scowling misanthropy in favor of goofy grins
+Much in the same way Andrew W.K. replaced hair metal’s slavering misogyny with zen koans about partying, .sPout. trade nu-metal’s scowling misanthropy for goofy grins and...

-and… well, zen koans about partying.
-TULC (short for The Ultimate Love Connection) is filled with songs like “Do You Wanna Dance” and “Sicksong” leap about with tongues a-flop and positive vibes to spare as front-man Stefan Unterweger raps like your kid brother’s best Fred Durst impression recorded to a video tape that will one day humiliate him while hammering single concepts into oblivion— circling, circling again and double underlining his ideas.
+well, zen koans about partying.
+TULC (short for The Ultimate Love Connection) is filled with songs like “Do You Wanna Dance” and “Sicksong” that leap about with tongues a-flop and positive vibes to spare as front-man Stefan Unterweger - who raps like your kid brother’s best Fred Durst impression recorded to a video tape that will one day humiliate him - while hammering single concepts into oblivion— circling, circling again and double underlining his ideas until they become almost profound.
 From; “It’s Time to Rock”; “No tick tock tick!
 Timeless is my tactic to rock!
 It makes me sick!
 To hear a ticking clock!”
-If it clicks with you, you’ll begin to achieve enlightenment; the past was yesterday, the future doesn’t exist yet, “our backpacks are full of six-packs” and right now it is time to rock.
-It’s all so adorable that when Unterweger drops a firm b-word on “Go Ahead” you’ll want to wash his mouth out with soap.
+If it clicks with you, you’ll achieve enlightenment; the past was yesterday, the future doesn’t exist yet, “our backpacks are full of six-packs” and right now it is time to rock.
+It’s all so adorable that when Unterweger drops a b-word on “Go Ahead” you’ll want to wash his mouth out with soap.